The Isthmus Peak hike is a challenging 16km our and back hike with over 1300 metres of elevation gain.

 When1: Several times, most recently in 2021.

 Hike Duration5: 2 hours 20 minutes to reach the summit and about 1 hour 40 minutes to get down.
-I would say it’ll take 2-4 hours for 95%+ people to reach the summit.
+It’ll take 2-4 hours for 95%+ people to reach the summit.

 2. ISTHMUS PEAK TRACK MAP

-The map above is a topo map you can click on to open in a new window (you can see my watch took a little while to start tracking).
+The map above is a topo map you can click on to open in a new window.

 Once you’re on the trailhead you really can’t get lost.
 But anyway you can see the Google Map here and as expected the trail is on Maps.me.